aestrivex/bctpy/README.md

 comparison.
 I did my best to test all functionality in `bctpy`, but much of it is arcane math that flies over the head of this humble programmer.
 There *are* bugs lurking in `bctpy`, the question is not whether but how many.
-If you locate bugs, please submit them to me at rlaplant@nmr.mgh.harvard.edu.
+If you locate bugs, please consider submitting pull requests.

 Many thanks to Stefan Fuertinger for his assistance tracking down a number of bugs.
 Stefan Fuertinger has a similar software package dealing with brain